UCSD-ECEMAE-148/148-winter-2025-final-project-team-12/README.md

 (insert robot pic)

-We are using OpenCV plus YOLO for camera vision and SLAM on Lidar to map a room, identify a tennis ball and notate it on the room map, and then find the shortest way out of the room.
+We are using OpenCV plus YOLO for camera vision and SLAM on Lidar to map a room, identify a tennis ball and notate it on the room map.

 (insert team pic here)